twpol/countdown-bar/README.md

-# countdown-bar
+# Countdown Bar

-Command-line tool for displaying a countdown bar on screen
+Command-line tool for displaying a countdown bar on screen.